PhillRoyle/how-to-grapql-tutorial/README.md

 ---

-## 2. Add Persistence - using Prisma and MySQL
+## 2. Add Persistence - using Prisma and MySQL (branch 2-graphql-with-prisma-db)

 From [how to graphQL](https://www.howtographql.com/typescript-apollo/4-adding-a-database/):